|Website URL : http://molevalley.gov.uk/index.cfm?articleid=17698|

 Validation and Registration

-As part of the registration process, MVDC will also notify neighbours by post of your plans, and they will have a period of 21 days to respond if they wish, by post, by emailing firstname.lastname@example.org, or through this website.
+As part of the registration process, and depending on the type of application, MVDC will also notify neighbours by post of your plans.
+They will have a minimum period of 21 days to respond if they wish, by post, by emailing firstname.lastname@example.org, or through this website.
 Depending on the nature of your application, MVDC will also consult all relevant statutory bodies, including Surrey County Council Highways.
 Further information about the consultation and notification process can be found in the Statement of Community Involvement (see 'Downloads').

 Once registered, the Planning Officer should be your first point of contact if you have any queries about your application.
 Please quote the application number in all correspondence.
 During this stage of the process, the Planning Officer will make a site visit, and will only need to contact you if they are unable to gain access to the site.